magodo/magodo.github.io/_posts/2020-01-21-go-ast-tips.md

 ```

 The problem is that lossy comments are **part** of the `*ast.File` and hold separated from the tree.
 And those are only printed when you print the **whole** file.
 So the workaround this is to print the whole file and then cut out the specific lines we want to return.

+## 99.2 Replace ast Node

+By leveraging the `astutil.Apply()`, we can replace or manipulate node in a AST.
+However, something to notice that:

+1. If you replace a node, then `astutil.Apply()` will not traverse both the new node and old node.
+So if you want to recursively apply the containing node of the new node, you need to explicitly call `astutil.Apply()` on the new node.
+2. If you replace a node via `astutil.Apply()` during `ast.Walk()`, then `ast.Walk()` will not traverse both the new noed and the old node.
+If you still want to walk the new node, you need to explicitly call `ast.Walk()` on the new node. (same for `ast.Inspect()`)